OfficeDev/fluent-blocks/CONTRIBUTING.md

    - The Zod schema and TypeScript types should be lowercase and uppercase respectively, e.g. `textPropsOrElement` and `TextPropsOrElement`.
    - If the pattern is an Entity or Sequence of Entities that renders any of a union of subpatterns, be sure the names of the schemas and types indicate as much, e.g. the `Block` component exports the Zod schema `blockEntity` and the TypeScript type `BlockEntity`.
    - If the pattern is first-class (not an Entity or Sequence), it should export `…propsOrElement` schema & type.
+   - If the pattern renders a sequence, _always_ use the `Sequence` component; _do not_ just use `.map(…)`.
 2. Create/update all relevant component stories
    - Prefer .mdx stories except for tests
-   - Offer user-friendly controls / `argTypes` where relevant
+   - Offer user-friendly controls / `argTypes` at every opportunity
+     - Some components should have nested controls to disambiguate when to render them or to improve ergonomics, e.g. `<Layout layout={[…]}/>`; since Storybook’s `argTypes` can’t un-nest props, it’s recommended to create a `Storybook….tsx` file containing a version of the component specific for Storybook.
    - Write useful documentation
      - What is this component for?
      - Links to design specs